fallen-icarus/cardano-options/README.md

 - **A Single DApp Address for Each Writer** - every writer gets their own personal DApp address.
 All contracts created by this writer are held in their personal DApp address.
-This makes it very easy for front-ends to integrate Cardano-Options as well as for writers to manage the stake/voting power for assets currently locked in active contracts.
+This makes it very easy for front-ends to integrate Cardano-Options as well as for writers to manage the stake/voting power for assets currently locked in contracts.
 - **Efficient Off-chain Sorting of Contracts** - by using beacons tokens, users can easily query the protocol for any information they may want.
 These beacon queries can even be combined to create more complicated queries.
 For example, buyers can see all current contracts for sale that are offering DJED *and* asking for a premium paid in ADA.
-- **Democratic Upgradability** - users decide if and when to upgrade to a new version of the DApp.
-No one can decide this for them, or force them to move to a new version (eg, by freezing all functionality for the current version).
 - **Full Composability** - this protocol is natively composable with all other DeFi DApps.
 It can even be composed with itself: an options writer can close an expired contract and immediately create a new contract for sale in a single transaction.
 Another possible composition is buying one options contract and creating one to sell in a single transaction.
 These compositions allow for very advanced trading strategies while keeping risk to an absolute minimum.
+- **Democratic Upgradability** - users decide if and when to upgrade to a new version of the DApp.
+No one can decide this for them, or force them to move to a new version (eg, by freezing all functionality for the current version).
+Thanks to the protocol's composability, it is even cross-version compatible: a user can buy contracts from v1 *and* execute a contract from v2 in the same transaction.

 ## Specification